 With the current breast reduction cost insurance often enters patients’ minds.
-However, there are a lot of misconceptions about breast reduction surgery and whether insurance will cover this procedure or not.
+However, there are a lot of misconceptions about this surgery and whether insurance will cover it or not.

 First, many people think that absolutely no plastic surgery could be covered by health insurance, and this isn’t true.
-Some procedures — including some breast reduction surgeries — may be covered, in whole or part, by health insurance.
+Some procedures — including some breast reduction surgeries — may be covered, in whole or part, by health insurance (no cosmetic surgery is covered, however).
 The bottom line question when determining coverage is typically, “Is this surgery medically necessary?”

 With that said, many people also have the misconception that every health insurance plan covers breast reduction surgery and that as soon as you notify your provider that you need this surgery, you’ll get it covered.
 This isn’t true either.
 Many health insurance companies will not cover breast reduction, and nearly all providers have strict guidelines for their coverage.

-For example, if your main motivation for getting breast reduction is the back pain you’ve been experiencing, your insurance provider will want to know that you’ve tried other ways to fix your back pain before resorting to plastic surgery.
+For example, if your main motivation for looking into breast reduction procedures is the back pain you’ve been experiencing, your insurance provider will want to know that you’ve tried other ways to fix your back pain before resorting to plastic surgery.
 They might want to know that you tried to lose weight if your weight was a contributing factor.

 They may want to know that you’ve sought physical therapy help or that you’ve tried different bras and undergarments.
 In general, they want to know that you’ve made several appointments with doctors over the years to examine and hopefully fix this issue on your own without surgery.